So, you like collecting Pokémon cards but you want to be sure that you're getting the real deal.

-Again this may seem like an obvious giveaway, but it can be hard to remind ourselves to inspect something that’s not even there.
-It’s best to get into the habit of confirming the presence of energy symbols to yourself.
+Again this may seem like an obvious giveaway, but it can be hard to remind ourselves to inspect something that may not even be there.
+It’s best to get into the habit of confirming the presence and accuracy of energy symbols.

 If the symbol looks at all unusual to you, check the rest of the card.